simawn/comp353-final-project/report.md

 - `CreditCard(creditCardNumber,expirationDate,cvv)`
   - Primary key: `creditCardNumber`
 - `Applicant(userName,jobID,status,applicationDate)`
-  - Foreign keys: `userName`, `jobID`
+  - Primary keys: `userName`, `jobID`
   - Foreign key: `userName` from `User`
   - Foreign key: `jobID` from `Job`

-The other constraints can be found on the relational schema diagram.
+Note that to respect the constraint on the E/R diagram, all foreign keys must respect referential integrity except for `creditCardNumber` in `PaymentMethod`.

+Also note that the functional dependencies of this relational schema are only listed in the next section to avoid repetition.

 #### Normalization